 $probe = \BlackfireProbe::getMainInstance();

-to start the profiling and disable()
+Then, call enable() to start the profiling and disable() to stop it:

 1 2 3 4 5 6 7